Leviathanium/Template.theme/README.md

 2. Update the `manifest.json` with your theme information (name, author, etc.)
 3. Add your wallpapers, icons, fonts, and overlays to their respective directories
 4. Update the `content` section in `manifest.json` to reflect what your theme includes.
 Specifically, set content to `true` or `false` depending on what you're including.
+5. Update your README.md if you want.
+You can also update your license if you want.
-5. When complete, commit your changes and push.
+6. When complete, commit your changes and push.
-6. Share your `.theme` repo with the NextUI community!
+7. Share your `.theme` repo with the NextUI community!

 ## Important Files